next-hat/documentation/docs/guides/nanocl/advanced-usage/contexts.md

 ```

 :::note
-Make sure to replace `my-remote-server` with the actual IP address or domain name of your remote server.
+Make sure to replace `my-remote-server` with the actual IP address or domain name of your remote server.<br/>
 And replace `my-user` with your actual username.
 :::